Weak Identification with Bounds in a Class of Minimum Distance Models: Abstract

 \section{Abstract}

 When parameters are weakly identified, bounds on the parameters may provide a valuable source of information.
 Existing weak identification estimation and inference results are unable to combine weak identification with bounds.
 Within a class of minimum distance models, this paper proposes identification-robust inference that incorporates information from bounds when parameters are weakly identified.
-The inference is based on limit theory that combines weak identification theory (\cite{AndrewsCheng2012}) with parameter-on-the-boundary theory (\cite{Andrews1999}).
-This paper demonstrates the role of the bounds and identification-robust inference in two example factor models.
-This paper also demonstrates the identification-robust inference in an empirical application: estimating the effects of a randomized intervention on parental investments in children, where parental investments are modeled by a factor model.
+This paper demonstrates the value of the bounds and identification-robust inference in a simple latent factor model and a simple GARCH model.
+This paper also demonstrates the identification-robust inference in an empirical application, a factor model for parental investments in children.